8 Types of Pronouns

 3. Reflexive Pronouns

-A pronoun used to add self or selves and indicate the subject or clause is called a reflexive pronoun, for example, yourself, himself, herself, ourselves, etc. A reflexive pronoun is placed when the subject and object indicate the same person or the same thing.
+A pronoun used to add self or selves and indicate the subject or clause is called a reflexive pronoun, for example, yourself, himself, herself, ourselves, etc. A reflexive pronoun is used when the subject and object indicate the same person or the same thing.

 Reflexive pronouns are marked in bold for easy identification.